Chidiebere-Ogbuchi/TSP_CausalDiscovery/README.md

 ### Running the Notebook

 Preprocess the file usiing pre_proc.ipynb

 Run a Causal Algorithm.
-Comnsider adjusting the parameters before executing the notebook in your jupyter environment.
+Consider adjusting the parameters before executing the notebook in your jupyter environment.

 ## Notebook Contents